Your Guide to San Francisco Public Transportation: Routes, Fees, and Travel Tips

 Red Powell & Mason cable car on a San Francisco street with trees and residential buildings in the background

-What’s more San Francisco than to ride an iconic cable car down a steep, narrow street with the Golden Gate Bridge, or fog, depending on the time of year, in the distance?
-There’s a reason these things have become synonymous with San Francisco, and they’re a must-do!
-The cable cars run on three lines: Powel/Hyde, Powel/Mason, and California Street, and they offer a one-of-a-kind way to navigate the City’s famous hills.
-And the best part?
-The ride’s only $8, and you can pay with your Clipper Card!
-If you’re visiting, this one’s definitely on the bucket list!
+Nothing says San Francisco more than a cable car ride down a steep, narrow street with the Golden Gate Bridge in the distance!
+The cable cars run on three different lines — Powell/Hyde, Powell/Mason, and California Street — and are a one-of-a-kind way to navigate the City’s famous hills.
+A single ride costs $9 for adults, and you can pay with your Clipper Card or exact change.

 MUNI Metro